tencent cloud

 pushConsumer.subscribe(TOPIC_NAME, MessageSelector.bySql("True"));

-// Subscribe to single-key SQL expression when subscribing to a topic
+// Subscribe to a topic.
+The following shows the SQL expression for subscribing to a single key (most commonly used).

 //pushConsumer.subscribe(TOPIC_NAME, MessageSelector.bySql("key1 IS NOT NULL AND key1='value1'"));